 Read our extensive article on corporate tax deadlines as well as some end-of-year tax tips from our CPAs.

-Under the Tax Cuts and Jobs Act of 2018, millions of taxpayers were left out of the tax preparation fee deduction, which was not that significant in the past, unless taxpayers had good reasons to not take the standard deduction.
-For a more complex tax return, you’d have to complete Schedule A, which would justify higher tax preparation costs.
-Some self-employed professionals can take advantage of this deduction in 2021, but it depends on the IRS schedules they file.
+Under the Tax Cuts and Jobs Act of 2018, millions of taxpayers were left out of the tax preparation fee deduction, which was not that significant in the past.
+Many businesses are still able to deduct the cost of tax preparation for their tax returns.

 This is a question we hear from clients just about every tax season, but we are hearing it more often in 2021 because of everything that has transpired with regard to the coronavirus pandemic, the confusing first round of stimulus payments and loans during the Trump administration, and the delay in passing the American Rescue Plan Act this year.
 For all these and other reasons, the question “are tax refunds delayed?” is certainly more valid this year, and the answer would be yes, but not for all taxpayers.